 Knowledge of vendor in that particular region

 Nobody can be a specialist everywhere.
 Some vendors have more experience and knowledge in certain areas and regions than others.
-This can be due to where they have office locations, where their customers are located or where there staff has worked before.
+This can be due to where they have office locations, where their customers are located, or where their staff has worked before.

 Local language abilities